-- a.
-School Responsibilities SPS will: - provide Internet access to students when on-site. - provide Internet filtering of inappropriate materials in accordance with Church guidelines and Federal regulations. - provide web-based storage areas.
+- provide Internet access to students when on-site. - provide Internet filtering of inappropriate materials in accordance with Church guidelines and Federal regulations. - provide web-based storage areas.
 These will be treated similar to school lockers.
-SPS reserves the right to review, monitor, and restrict information stored on or transmitted via school-owned equipment and to investigate inappropriate use of resources. - provide ongoing instruction on appropriate use.
+SPS reserves the right to review, monitor, and restrict information stored on or transmitted via schoolowned equipment and to investigate inappropriate use of resources. - provide ongoing instruction on appropriate use.